state-requirements-hero

 FOOD ALLERGY

-• Formal allergen training and certificates are not required in Utah.
+• Formal allergen training is not required in Minnesota.

 FOOD ALLERGY

-• Formal allergen training and certificates are not required in Vermont.
+• Formal allergen training is not required in Mississippi.

 FOOD ALLERGY